Awelson/MathBlog/_posts/2021-08-15-welcome-to-jekyll.markdown

 - What is the greatest lower bound of the set from the above example?
 - Write a formal definition for the greatest lower bound, just like we did in Definition 1.1.2 for the least upper bound.
 Note: we write \\( \text{inf }A \\) to denote the greatest lower bound of a set \\( A \\).
+- Show that \\( \text{inf }(0,1)=0 \\).
 - What should it mean for a set to be bounded/unbounded below?
-- Provide an example of a set that is unbounded below, does this set have a greatest lower bound?
 - If a set \\( A \\) is bounded below, does \\( \text{inf }A \\) exist?
 In other words, does the least upper bound property translate over to greatest lower bounds as well?
 The answer is yes!

 > Definition 1.1.6 A subset \\(A \subseteq \mathbb{R} \\) is said to be bounded if it is both bounded above and bounded below.
 It is clear that a bounded set have both a least upper bound and a greatest lower bound.

-A relationship between least upper bound and greatest lower bound can be described as follows:
+After completing the exercises above, you will notice that the concept of greatest lower bounds is not dissimilar to that of least upper bounds, in fact, a relationship between least upper bound and greatest lower bound can be described as follows:

 > Theorem 1.1.7 Let \\( A\subseteq \mathbb{R} \\) be a bounded set.
 If \\(B=\\{-a \ \vert \ a\in A\\} \\), then \\( \text{inf }B=-\text{sup }A \\).